ocaml-gospel/gospel/docs/docs/language/attributes.md

 sidebar_position: 10
 ---

-# Appendix: Gospel in OCaml attributes
+# Appendix: Gospel in OCaml Attributes

 Gospel processes a file in various stages: